 The main disadvantage of bleaching is that it will require more applications than you would need to achieve whitening with lasers.
 Ironically, though, you’ll probably finish the bleaching process faster than laser whitening because there will be gaps between your whitening sessions.

 What are the pros and cons of laser whitening?

-Whitening your teeth with lasers also uses bleaching trays that hold bleaching compounds on your teeth to dissolve stains.
-A carbon dioxide or argon laser is shone onto those trays to heat the oxygen and to accelerate the bleaching process.
+Whitening your teeth with lasers also use bleaching trays that hold bleaching compounds on your teeth to dissolve stains.
+A carbon dioxide or argon laser is shone onto those trays to heat the oxygen and accelerate the bleaching process.
 Laser whitening is performed over 30-minute sessions separated by 10 days or so.
 In some cases, dentists will suggest you also wear trays at night to supplement the whitening effect produced by the lasers.

 The main advantages of laser whitening are that they usually require just two to four treatments of less than an hour (albeit separated by a week or two).
 With laser whitening, you may see results immediately.